David Rogner, PhD

 College of Arts and Sciences

-Dr. Rogner teaches the following classes at Concordia University Chicago: Literary Theory and Criticism, Romantic Period, Twentieth Century Poetry, Shakespeare, Victorian Age, Arts and Ideas, Introduction to Honors: Critical Thinking, Writing About Literature and Writing Poetry and Fiction.
-His areas of expertise include British romanticism, and Samuel Taylor Coleridge, 19th and 20th century poetry, Christian art and poetry, and hymn texts.
-Dr. Rogner is also the faculty adviser to Motif, Concordia-Chicago’s literary and creative arts journal.
+Dr. Rogner teaches the following classes at Concordia University Chicago: Literary Theory and Criticism, Romantic Period, Twentieth Century Poetry, Shakespeare, Victorian Age, Writing Poetry, Introduction to Honors: Critical Thinking, Writing About Literature, and Noetic Experience: Humanities.
+His areas of expertise include British romanticism, Samuel Taylor Coleridge, 19th and 20th century poetry, hymnody, and the intersection of Christian art and poetry.
+Dr. Rogner is also the editor of Motif, Concordia-Chicago’s literary and creative arts journal.
 He has been a member of Concordia’s faculty since 1986.

 Academic and Professional Highlights